-In preparation for Indiana's LTSS reform effort to transition to a managed care model, FSSA will need to improve systems, establish new policies and procedures, conduct rate setting, build a managed care oversight program for operations and fiscal management, and purchases licenses.
+In preparation for Indiana's LTSS reform effort to transition to a managed care model, FSSA will need to improve systems, establish new policies and procedures, conduct rate setting, build a managed care oversight program for operations and fiscal management, and purchase licenses.
 To aid in this major project, FSSA will contract with a vendor to provide project management and program consulting.
-Additionally, FSSA is seeking a new vendor to perform enrollment services, member plan selection, and member supports in line with this effort.
+Additionally, FSSA selected a Level of Care Assessor vendor to streamline and enhance nursing facility level of care (NFLOC) assessment, prepared for member plan selection with its existing partner, and is in active procurement for a member support service partner in line with this effort.